Adroiti/docs-for-code-review-tools/Pylint-wrong-import-order.md

 ## Description

-Used when PEP8 import order is not respected (standard imports first, then third-party libraries, then local imports).
+Used when _PEP 8_ import order is not respected (standard imports first, then third-party libraries, then local imports).